-And then, of course, there is Eggplant Caponata.
-The sweet and sour Sicilian eggplant recipe that is infamous all over this island!
+And then, of course, there is eggplant caponata.
+The sweet and sour Sicilian eggplant antipasto that is infamous all over this island!
 This blend of eggplant, onion, celery, tomatoes, olives and capers has a unique flavor due to the addition of sugar and red wine vinegar that take this dish to a whole new level.

 - Oven roasting ensures that each piece of eggplant is evenly roasted.